 - Fractions: When adding or subtracting fractions with different denominators, you need to find a common denominator.
 The LCM of the denominators is the least common denominator, which simplifies the calculations.

 - Scheduling: The LCM can be used to schedule events that occur at different intervals.
-For example, if one event occurs every 4 days and another event occurs every 7 days, the LCM (28) tells you when both events will occur on the same day.
+As an example, if one event occurs every 4 days and another event occurs every 7 days, the LCM (28) tells you when both events will occur on the same day.

 - Gear Ratios: In mechanical engineering, the LCM is used to calculate gear ratios.
 The LCM of the number of teeth on two gears determines how many rotations each gear must make before they return to their starting positions.